minwal/adx-cosmos-hol/LabModules/Module7.md

 ## Explore, Analyze and Visualize data using ADX
 In this module, you will learn about how easy it is to explore, analyze and visualize data using ADX.
-You will also build a simple dashboard with few sample queries using ADX Dashboards.
+You will also learn how to build a simple dashboard with few sample queries using ADX Dashboards.
+ADX Dashboards is a feature of ADX which can be accessed from ADX Web UI.
 You can also use other visualization tools like Power BI or Grafana depending on your requirements.
 I am using ADX dashboards due to following reasons -
    - Easy to use with ADX as source
    - Leverage data exploration KQL(Kusto Query Language) queries as it is to build dashboards